Subscribe to the Newsletter

 They are so closely connected that they can almost be considered as one organ energy, looked at from two points of view.

 On another page you’ll find more about this, but to continue the question about how Yin or Yang the Stomach is, there’s another anomaly.
 The front of the body is considered to be Yin, the back Yang.

 Why?
 I hear you ask!
 Why is the front Yin and the Back Yang?

-Yang provides movement, speed, fast change, and defense.
+Yang provides movement, speed, fast change, and defence.
 If someone attacks you, would you open your arms and let them punch you in the stomach?
 Probably not, if you have any sense.

 I would expect you either to protect your abdomen by covering it with your arms (arms being very movable, so more Yang than your abdomen), to turn your back or to curl up into a ball.
 At least, that’s what I’d do.